How to Export Multiple Tables From SQL Server to CSV

 Step 10: In Complete the Wizard page, preview the summary of the export task.
 And at last click on Finish.

-These are the steps to export SQL database to CSV file.
+These are the steps to export SQL Server table to CSV.
 But there are some limitations that are integrated with this method.
 Let’s have a look:

 - This method takes a lot of time to export multiple tables.